valentine195/Obsidian-Vault/The Mark of Death/2. Compendium/Factions/Cold Sun Tribe.md

 ### Description

-The Cold Sun Tribe is one of three tribes of lizardfolk living in the [[Q'Barra|Q'Barran Jungle]].
+The Cold Sun Tribe is one of three tribes of lizardfolk living in the [[1.
+Q'Barra]].
 The tribes are split into twelve different sects that oversee a section of the jungle to oppose the forces of evil that would attempt to free the Overlord trapped in [[Haka'Torvhak]].

 ### Notable Members